 The desirability of a coin can be judged by keeping track of the market through auctions and other sales of the coin.

 Several sources of this information are available but generally the most trusted information is that which you collect through your study of the coins you’re interested in.

 While these 3 factors define coin values it takes a bit of detective work on your part to determine your coins value.

 Handling and protecting your coins properly is important to its value.
-Learn how at Caring for Coins the Easy Way.

 In the end a coins value is determined by what someone is willing to pay for it at any point in time.
 Understanding how to value a coin along with grading coins will help you buy the coin you want successfully or sell the coin you have for a fair price.